 Policy principles: United States copyright law gives authors of original works a limited right to control how others use their works.
 In general, use of copyrighted work (reproduction, distribution and/or display) requires the written permission of the author unless:

-the work is in the public domain [definition here],
+the work is in the public domain,

-copyright has expired [definition here] and thus is in the Public Domain or
+copyright has expired and thus is in the public domain or

 the use meets a statutory exception as defined by Title 17 of U.S. Code (e.g. Classroom Exceptions, TEACH Act, Fair Use, etc.).

-Althought copyright law can sometimes be confusing, the Office of Innovation Advancement and Commercialization or library staff are available to assist you in making decisions regarding the use of copyrighted materials.
+Copyright law can sometimes be confusing.
+The Office of Innovation Advancement and Commercialization and the library staff are available to assist in making decisions regarding the use of copyrighted materials.

 Effective Date (upon adoption)